lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 Roots were likely invented twice in plant-history: in lycophytes and in ferns.
 The fern-invented-roots were passed down to seed-plants.
 However, not all roots will have developed the same since their original invention.
-In seed-plants, the hormone cytokinin promotes cell division in shoots, and regulate differentiation growth roots.
+In seed-plants, the hormone cytokinin promotes cell division in shoots, and regulates differentiation growth in roots.
 In contrast to the typical response, _Azolla_ roots' cell division is promoted by cytokinin [@DeVries].
 This finding suggest that Azolla roots have an origin as a shoot structure.
 They are analogous to plant roots; similar in appearance but separate in origin.